Klomgor/Klomgor/README.md

 - ⚡ Fun fact: ...
 -->

-That's a profile of a Tech Enthusiast/Noob who has a Mechanical Engineering Bachelor's Degree and is Working in Construction Management.
+This is a profile of a Tech Enthusiast/Noob who has a Mechanical Engineering Bachelor's Degree and is Working in Construction Management.

 If you're not here by mistake, it means that at least one of us knows what he's doing!